 Q: What are the benefits of using water as a medium to test and evaluate the performance of self-defense ammunition?

-A: Because water produces dynamic forces on transient projectiles that are nearly identical to those produced by calibrated ordnance gelatin, it is an excellent tissue simulant.
+A: Water produces dynamic forces on transient projectiles that are nearly identical to those produced by calibrated ordnance gelatin making it an excellent tissue simulant.
 Water is insensitive to ambient environmental conditions, requires no calibration in order to produce valid test results, and can be used with little difficulty.
 Ballistic tests conducted in calibrated ordnance gelatin require rigorous environmental control to ensure a valid test outcome and can cost in excess of $400 per test shot.
 The ease of use and low cost of testing in water make it an attractive option for those individuals seeking a valid, cost-effective ballistic test medium.

 Q: What is the procedure for determining the average expanded diameter of a test bullet?